-Where contracts have already been exchanged, the parties will be legally committed to a course of action that could require compliance with the OE Register.
+Where contracts were exchanged prior to ECTEA coming into force, the parties may be legally committed to a course of action that could now require compliance with the OE Register.
 Of particular concern are transactions involving:

 - an OE that owns a qualifying estate making a transfer, grant of a lease for more than seven years or grant of a legal charge; and/or - an OE acquiring a qualifying estate.